 Captain Phillips, Moby Dick, The Sea Chase, Blood Alley, and Morituri are available on DVD.

-The High and the Mighty (1954).
-Available on Amazon Instant Video and Netflix.
+The High and the Mighty is available on Amazon Instant Video and Netflix.

 Synopses of Merchant Marine Movies